vincode-io/Zavala/docs/_pages/help/Settings.md

 ## Outline Defaults

 Like the Outline Owner information, Outline Defaults are used to assign default values to newly created Outlines.

+### Numbering Style

+Automatically numbers each Row in an Outline.
+Available options are None, Simple, Decimal, and Legal.

 ### Check Spelling While Typing